 Australia’s private credit market continues its transformation into a core part of the nation’s real-economy financing infrastructure.
 As banks retreat further from SME and mid-market business lending, and economic conditions demand greater credit discipline, investors are increasingly seeking reliable income and capital stability from managers who pair specialist expertise with deep governance.
 At Aura Private Credit, that focus has driven our growth from inception — delivering strong investor outcomes while helping productive businesses access the capital they need to grow.

-The Reports highlighted seven areas of concern that require improved industry practice:
+The Reports highlight seven areas of concern that require improved industry practice:

 These issues are not theoretical.
 They matter because transparency is the bedrock upon which durable capital flows are built.